mollyim/mollyim-android/README.md

 | Location provider                     | ✔️ OpenStreetMap | ⚠️ Google Maps        | ⚠️️️ Google Maps        |

 <sup>(1)</sup> You may need to disable the system battery optimizations to receive Websocket-based push notifications in background.<br>
-<sup>(2)</sup> If you are running a custom ROM and the app fails to register with Play Services (FCM) try the FOSS flavor.
+<sup>(2)</sup> If you are running a custom operating system and the app fails to register with Play Services (FCM) try the FOSS flavor.

 ## Compatibility with Signal

 Molly and Signal apps can be installed on the same device.
 If you need a 2nd number to chat, you can use Molly along with Signal.

 However, you cannot use the same phone number on both apps at the same time.
-Only the last app to register will remain active, and the other will go offline.
-Remember that you are not limited to use only your main phone number, but also any number on which you can receive SMS or phone calls at registration.
+Only the last app registered will remain active, and the other will go offline.
+Remember that you are not limited to use only your main phone number - you can use any number on which you can receive SMS or phone calls at registration.

-If you are correctly a Signal user and want to use Molly instead of Signal (with the same phone number), see [Migrating From Signal](https://github.com/mollyim/mollyim-android/wiki/Migrating-From-Signal) on the wiki.
+If you are currently a Signal user and want to use Molly instead of Signal (with the same phone number), see [Migrating From Signal](https://github.com/mollyim/mollyim-android/wiki/Migrating-From-Signal) on the wiki.

 ## Backups

 Backups are fully compatible.
 Signal [backups](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages) can be restored in Molly, and the other way around, simply by choosing the backup folder and file.
-To import from Signal use a matching or newer version of Molly.
+However, to import a backup from Signal you must use a matching or newer version of Molly.

 For older releases of Android, you might need to rename the backup file and copy it into the expected path, so the app can find the backup to restore during installation.
 These are the locations within internal storage where backups are written by default:
 - `Signal/Backups/Signal-year-month-date-time.backup`